Right to Information

 1.4.5 Process of redressal of grievances

-The officers/staff of CMLRE discharge their functions based on the guidelines issued by the Government of India from time to time as well as those prescribed under different manuals, rules like General Financial Rules, Delegation of Financial Power Rules, Manual of Office Procedures, etc.
+Officers and staff of CMLRE discharge their functions in accordance with guidelines and instructions issued by the Government of India, as well as those prescribed under various statutory rules and manuals.
+The primary rules and regulations used for administrative and financial propriety include the General Financial Rules (GFR-2017), Delegation of Financial Power Rules (DFPR), Manual of Office Procedures, and RTI Rules.

 1.5.2 List of Rules, regulations, instructions manuals and records